shatterblast/OAuthClient/README.md

 }
 ```

-If you add support to a new client, please create a pull request so that I can include it in the repository.
+If you add support to a new service, please create a pull request so that I can include it in the repository.